Understanding Society

 Our Ocean Garbage; Our Responsibility

-If you make a mess you clean it up.
+If you make a mess, you clean it up.
 You don’t leave it for somebody else to deal with.
-Obviously, it is better to not make a mess in the first place but sometimes it happens.
+Obviously, it is better not to make a mess in the first place, but sometimes it happens.
 It is then a case of taking responsibility and sorting it out.
 The Great Pacific Garbage Patch is an…

 • Vigilantes Required